vindimy/altcointip/README.md

 ## Introduction

-For introduction and how to use ALTcointip bot, see http://www.reddit.com/r/ALTcointip/wiki/index
+For introduction to and use of ALTcointip bot, see __http://www.reddit.com/r/ALTcointip/wiki/index__

 ## Getting Started